There are three main types of blepharitis :

-There are also several other possible causes such as:
+There are also several other possible causes that could be connected to blepharitis such as:

 - Herpes simplex dermatitis,